 Class meetings are scheduled Monday nights from 7:20-10:00pm.
 Written work can be completed as Units are completed during the semester.
-All written work for Units 1-3 should be submitted by October 25 and for Units 4-6 by December 6.
+Submission dates and formal meeting dates listed below.
+Email discussions will also be conducted.

 UNIT ONE: The Rise of Football as an American Institution and the Preeminence of College Football to the 1960s